z3no/typescript-solid/README.md

 This is polymorphism, it changes its behaviour depending on what circumstances we throw at it.

 So it is the process of using an operator or function in different ways for different data input.
 In practical terms, polymorphism means that if class B inherits from class A, it doesn't have to inherit everything about class A.
-It can do some of the things that class A does differently.
+It can do some things that class A does differently.

 Let's look at a php example:
 ```php